Lock-free Asynchronously Distributed Linked Lists: D i L i : A D i stributable L i st

 \subsection{Data Structures: List Item and Registry}

-\Cref{alg:DS} depict the two building blocks of DiLi.
+\Cref{alg:Main} depicts the two building blocks of DiLi.
 Like any list item, DiLi items contain a key to search for the item and a next pointer to lead to the next item.
 Note that this is a distributed list, with a traversal guided by the next pointer.
-We denote the type of this pointer as \ItemRef.
-Any \ItemRef pointer, say X, needs to be operated on by a bit mask to force the first 16 bits and the last bit to 0 before accessing the address that X points to.
+We denote the type of this pointer as $\ItemRef$.
+Any $\ItemRef$ pointer, say X, needs to be operated on by a bit mask to force the first 16 bits and the last bit to 0 before accessing the address that X points to.
 We overload this functionality into the C++ pointer access notation ($\rightarrow$).
 Fetching serverID bits, and if the item has been marked, are also implemented through bitmasks.
-For convenience, we denote them as X.id and X.mark in the algorithms.
+We denote them as X.id and X.mark in the algorithms.

-The registry consists of sublist entries and supports getByKey(key) operation to find the sublist entry to which a searched key belongs.
+The registry consists of sublist entries and supports a getByKey(key) operation to find the sublist entry to which a searched key belongs.
 Operation addEntry(entry) is used to insert an entry into an already sorted registry.
 We utilize a copy-on-write (COW) technique to update the registry pointer, to atomically update the registry with a new sorted registry with an added entry.
 Because registry replication is done lazily, it is sufficient to have only one update happening at a time on the registry.
-Hence any balanced single-writer tree data structure (binary tree, B-tree, or even a skip list) could also be used to build the registry, thereby offering a logarithmic search for getByKey(key) operation.
+Hence any balanced single-writer tree data structure (binary tree, B-tree, or even a skip list) could also be used to build the registry, thereby offering a logarithmic search for the getByKey(key) operation.
 For the sake of simplicity, we maintain the registry as a binary search tree in a large array and keep track of its size.
-We also utilize a variant of hazard pointers \cite{hazardPointers} to reclaim memory when an old pointer of the registry (after overwritten by COW) is no longer referenced by any thread.
-To save space, the functioning of the registry is explained in \Cref{sec:appendixRegistry}.
+We also utilize a variant of hazard pointers \cite{hazardPointers} to reclaim memory when an old pointer of the registry (after being overwritten by COW) is no longer referenced by any thread.
+To save space, the functioning of the registry is explained in Appendix \ref{sec:appendixRegistry}.
+We also reserve two keys out of the available key range for the list to indicate the subhead (SH\_KEY) and subtail (ST\_KEY) items.